aaljamid/Inventory_System/README.md

 - Axios
 - Material-UI

-## Installing all the dependencies
+## Installing All The Dependencies

 Bootstrap